Healthdirect Free Australian health advice you can count on.

 Key facts

-• Tears naturally drain away through a narrow tube near your eye, called a tear duct.
-This duct can sometimes get blocked.
+• Tears drain away through a small tube near your eye called a tear duct.

-• Common symptoms of a blocked tear duct include watery eyes and a sticky white or yellow discharge that can become crusty.
+• A blocked tear duct can cause watery eyes and a sticky white or yellow discharge.

-• Babies can be born with blocked tear ducts, but this often resolves on its own without treatment by one year of age.
+• Babies can be born with blocked tear ducts, which can get better by itself.

-• In adults, how you treat a blocked tear duct depends on what is causing the blockage.
+• Adults with a blocked tear duct might need treatment, depending on what is causing the blockage.

 Illustration showing the location of the tear ducts and tear gland.